 In an emergency, some families may want to care for their family members themselves.

-If you want to care for your family member during an emergency, consider if your home is suitable, and if you have the skills to care for a person with their medical conditions.
-Also think about how you will provide for your family's needs while also caring for yourself.
+If you want to care for your family member during an emergency, consider if your home is suitable, and if you have the skills to care for a person with their medical and/or mobility conditions.
+Also think about how you will provide for your family member’s needs while also caring for yourself and your family.

 Things to think about include:

 - Mobility aids, such as a walker or a wheelchair

 - Helping the person in and out of bed or going up and down stairs